vfarah-if/react-code-exercise/README.md

      ![image-20220815202930710](./readme-images/cypress-component-test.png)

    - I really like this [cheatsheet](https://cheatography.com/aiqbal/cheat-sheets/cypress-io/) when I am working through Cypress

    - I added the cypress testing library for developers who like react testing library

 9. [**React testing library**](https://testing-library.com/docs/react-testing-library/cheatsheet/) is very useful for unit testing

+10. **Error handling** and a generic error handling library that I feel solves error handling adequatlly in REACT is [react-error-boundary](https://www.npmjs.com/package/react-error-boundary?activeTab=dependencies)

-10. **Next** it is up to you to practise using everything that has been configured here.
+11. **Next** it is up to you to practise using everything that has been configured here.
 Fork and branch this repo and you will have an intuitive starting point to just practise all these skills without setting up anything.
 Go ahead and delete what exists once you have your ideas in place and make this yours

 ## Environment